 Peer Assisted Learning Support (PALS)

-PALS study support sessions for first year students.
+PALS study support sessions with highly skilled and experienced students.

 Three students chatting under a tree